CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 The full script for slurm scheduler is called [fastqc_trimmed.sh](/fastqc/fastqc_trimmed.sh) which is located in fastqc folder.

-This will produce the html files with the quality reports and the file strucutre in side the folder **fastqc** will look like:
+This will produce the html files with the quality reports and the file strucutre in side the folder **fastqc/** will look like:
 ```
 fastqc/
 ├── after